chipsalliance/chisel/README.md

 # What does Chisel code look like?

 Chisel is a [Scala](https://www.scala-lang.org/) embedded DSL, it takes advantage of object oriented and functional techniques to create complex circuit generators with a minimum of code.
-Parameterized generators with strong type and error checking builds re-usable stuff fast.
+Parameterized generators with strong type and error checking build re-usable stuff fast.
 ```scala
 // This FIR filter has parameterized window length, IO bitwidth, and windowing function
 class MyFir(length: Int, bitwidth: Int, window: (Int, Int) => Seq[Int]) extends Module {